yoriiis/validate-target/README.md

 validateTarget is a minimalist script to validate the target of an HTML element specially during event delegation.
 Event delegation is advised for better performance, read [MDN documentation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#Event_delegation) for more information.

 No needs to check `nodeName` or `className` properties, the function return a boolean when the target is correct.
-The target can have multiple node name if element shares common codes.
+The target can have multiple node name if element shares common code.

 ## Installation